 Planning to travel to North America?
 Want to know how to visit New York attractions like MoMA for free?
 Or why you should go to Stanley Park, one of the top attractions in Vancouver?
-Then check out our 50 free things to do in North America.
+Regardless of which city you visit, our rundown of free things to do in America will give you plenty of options for adventure.

 1. New York: Visit MoMA on a Friday night